“It’s often harder to take a pounding when you’re in stranger surroundings.”

 “Oy, what if those creeps had gotten the little package Josh Gravanek gave me to hold?!
-Don’t want to blow that one up again…”
+Don’t want to blow that connection up again…”

 Our crosstown retreat was conversationally spare, save for Sydney’s animated directions.
-She pushed on the squareback’s meagerly padded dashboard through San Francisco’s Inner Sunset, directed me up Highway 1 to the dimly lit Crossover, around the dark shadowed curves of Golden Gate Park, which left us blinking in the face of oncoming headlights on By-Pass Drive all the way out past the Redwood Memorial Grove to Fulton Street’s residential congestion.
-That was where she threw me for a long, counterintuitive loop, pointing us not toward the downtown skyline, but straight ahead up Park Presidio Boulevard, cleaving the Richmond District, into a Gen. Douglas MacArthur tunnel, through the olive drab thick of the Presidio Army base.
+She pushed on the squareback’s meagerly padded dashboard through San Francisco’s outer Sunset, directed me up Highway 1 to the dimly lit Crossover, around the dark shadowed curves of Golden Gate Park, which left us blinking in the face of oncoming headlights on By-Pass Drive all the way out past the Redwood Memorial Grove to Fulton Street’s residential congestion.
+That was where she pointed us not toward the downtown skyline, but straight ahead up Park Presidio Boulevard into a Gen. Douglas MacArthur tunnel, through the olive drab thicket of the Presidio Army base.

 “But the shlubs did make off with my wallet and plastic…”